ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 ```

 :::note
 The coefficients or evaluations may be allocated either on host or device memory.
-In both cases the memory is copied to backend device.
+In both cases the memory is copied to the backend device.
 :::

 ### Arithmetic

 Constructed polynomials can be used for various arithmetic operations:

 ```cpp